Medicare Advantage Plans

 - If you have a Medicare supplement policy and have never enrolled in a Medicare Advantage plan before, you can drop your Medicare supplement policy to try a Medicare Advantage plan.
 If you leave the Medicare Advantage plan within the first year, you can have your Medicare supplement policy back.
 If the company no longer sells the Medicare supplement policy you previously had, you can buy certain policies from any company.

-The Texas Department of Insurance offers a list of companies selling Medicare supplement policies in its Medicare Supplement Rate Guide and Handbook.
+For more information about Medicare supplement insurance, read TDI's Medicare Supplement Insurance Handbook.
 The CMS publication Choosing a Medigap Policy has additional information about your Medicare supplement rights.

 Medicare Advantage Options in Texas